 – 100g Canned tomato paste(the smallest De Rica brand thick tomato paste(optional)

-– 1 litre Vegetable Oil(don’t worry you won’t be leaving all this oil in your stew.
-Read recipe to see how to re-use the oil)
+– 500ml to 1litre Vegetable Oil(don’t worry you won’t be leaving all this oil in your stew.
+Read recipe note to see

 – 600g Chicken

 – 2 stock cubes

 1. Open the thick Canned tomato paste(e.g De Rica ), scoop content into a bowl and dilute with a little water.Set aside.

 Tip: If you are making use of only the thick tomato paste(e.g De Rica ), simply dilute it a bit in little water and go to step 4.